AI Use Cases/Logistics

 Is our Customer Success data kept secure during this process?

 Yes.
 All data processing occurs within your secure environment or our encrypted infrastructure.
-We address logistics-specific regulations: FMCSA hours-of-service data is handled under DOT confidentiality protocols, HAZMAT and C-TPAT information is encrypted and access-controlled, and FSMA food-grade freight compliance flags are isolated to authorized personnel.
+Regulatory-flagged data (HAZMAT, FSMA, C-TPAT) is encrypted and access-isolated inside your own environment.
 Your TMS, WMS, and EDI integrations use standard enterprise authentication (OAuth 2.0, API keys) with audit logging for all data access and model decisions.

 What is the timeframe to deploy AI support ticket routing?

-Deployment typically takes 10-14 weeks from kickoff to production go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 cover data integration and historical ticket analysis; weeks 3-5 involve model training on your freight lanes, carrier network, and resolution workflows; weeks 6-8 include pilot testing with a subset of your Customer Success team and operational stakeholders; weeks 9-10 are refinement and compliance validation; weeks 11-14 cover full rollout and agent training.
-Most logistics clients see measurable results within 60 days of go-live: first-response resolution rates improve, escalation volume drops, and detention/demurrage exposure begins declining as tickets reach the right teams faster.
+A rollout like this is scoped to show measurable results within 60 days of go-live: first-response resolution rates improve, escalation volume drops, and detention/demurrage exposure begins declining as tickets reach the right teams faster.

 What data sources does the AI system ingest to optimize support ticket routing?